dvll13/exercise/_notes/js.md

 <br/><br/>

-# Prototypes
+## Prototypes

 > Every **function** has a reference type property called `prototype` and if we create `objects` using this `function` they will have a property `prototype` that will point to the `function`'s `prototype`.

 **Advantages**:
-- if we save a method in the `prototype` of the `function` then the `objects` using it will point to it and **save memory**. we can reuse methods and properties on the prototypes
+- if we save a method in the `prototype` of the `function` then the `objects` using it will point to it and **save memory**. we can reuse methods and properties on the prototypes. _By using prototype property on the constructor function,  Prototype will enable us to easily **define methods to all instances** of the instances while saving memory.
+What's great is that the method will be applied to the prototype of the object, so it is only stored in the memory once, because objects coming from the same constructor point to one common prototype object.
+In addition to that, all instances of userOne or userTwo will have access to that method.
+Thus, we will be able to save quite a good amount of memory compared to the constructor approach.
+Apart from low memory usage, the prototype approach is obviously faster in execution when creating new object instances since no time is spent on re-declaring any methods._
 - we can use **prototype chaining** to implement **inheritance**

+`__proto__` | `[[Prototype]] shows what's in the prototype

 ```js
 const passenger = { name: 'John' }